percona/k8spg-docs/docs/users.md

 $ echo "MD5"`echo -n <password><login> | md5sum`
 ```

+!!! note

-**NOTE**: Allowing `postgres` user access to the cluster is not recommended.
+    Allowing `postgres` user access to the cluster is not recommended.
     Also, the Operator will not track password changes in this case, so you
     should maintain synchronization between PostgreSQL `postgres` password and
     its MD5 hash for PgBouncer manually.